-See the award-winning new documentary Dolores, and meet legendary activist and film subject Dolores Huerta in person at a post-film Q&A!
+See the award-winning new documentary Dolores, and meet legendary activist and film subject Dolores Huerta in person!
+The 7:30pm show is sold out but Dolores Huerta will stick around to intro the 10:15pm screening.

 “Activist Dolores Huerta gets her props in this stirring doc.” – Claudia Puig, Wrap